Philosophy of Technology

 - Thompson, Paul B., 2007, Food Biotechnology in Ethical Perspective, second edition, Dordrecht: Springer. doi:10.1007/1-4020-5791-1

-- van den Hoven, Jeroen and John Weckert (eds), 2008, Information Technology and Moral Philosophy, Cambridge/New York: Cambridge University Press.
+- van den Hoven, Jeroen, and John Weckert (eds), 2008, Information Technology and Moral Philosophy, Cambridge and New York: Cambridge University Press.

 - van den Hoven, Jeroen, Pieter E. Vermaas and Ibo van de Poel (eds), 2015, Handbook of Ethics and Values in Technological Design: Sources, Theory, Values and Application Domains, Dordrecht: Springer. doi:10.1007/978-94-007-6994-6